golemfactory/golem-js-preview-program/tasks/1-run-a-task/FEEDBACK.md

 | -------------------------- | ---------------------------- |
 | Modify a `main.mjs` script |                              |

-List any additional steps that were neccesary to resolve the task (on top ot the steps in README.md).
+List any additional steps that were neccesary to resolve the task (other then the steps in the README.md).

 ### Feedback: